Mandoline

 | Waffle (gaufrette) | 2–3mm | Waffle blade, rotate food 90° between slices | Decorative chips, lattice fries, better sauce adhesion |

-| Batonnet | 6–8mm sticks | Thick setting + julienne blade | Fries, crudités, vegetable sticks |
+| Batonnet | 6–8mm sticks | Thick setting + julienne blade | Fries, crudites, vegetable sticks |

 | Crinkle cut | Variable | Crinkle blade (some models) | Crinkle-cut chips, visual interest |

-The waffle cut deserves special mention — you rotate the vegetable 90° between each pass over the blade, creating a lattice pattern that fries into a crispy, open-textured chip.
+The waffle cut deserves special mention.
+You rotate the vegetable 90° between each pass over the blade, creating a lattice pattern that fries into a crispy, open-textured chip.
 It takes practice but produces impressive results.

 Best foods for a mandoline